sainarala421/CucumberSeleniumLibrary/README.md

 ```

-=== Clone this repository ===
+## Clone this repository
 ```
 git clone https://github.com/enhanceTAfrancis/CucumberSelenium2Library.git
 ```

-=== Running docker selenium remote url ===
+## Running docker selenium remote url ===
-(NOTE) cd to the `dockerfiles` directory inside this workspace, then run the following.
+> cd to the `dockerfiles` directory inside this workspace, then run the following.
 Note that the docker must be installed and running.
 See documentation for [[ https://github.com/SeleniumHQ/docker-selenium | docker-selenium ]].
 ```
 docker-compose -f df_dockercompose.yml up
 ```

-=== Run the sample tests ===
+## Run the sample tests
-(NOTE) Play with this maven script by changing the values of the browser, baseURL and remoteURL.
+> Play with this maven script by changing the values of the browser, baseURL and remoteURL.
 You may remove -q and replace it with -X for debugging, or simply remove it.
 ```
-# Running tests locally, set DremoteURL="False":
+## Running tests locally, set DremoteURL="False":
 mvn test -Dcucumber.options="--tags @EndToEndTest" -Dbrowser=firefox -DbaseURL=http://automationpractice.com -DremoteURL="False" -q

-# Running tests remotely,:
+## Running tests remotely,:
 mvn test -Dcucumber.options="--tags @EndToEndTest" -Dbrowser=chrome -DbaseURL=http://automationpractice.com -q
 ```